🌱

 The inability to change package objects, however, becomes a problem when considering the iterative nature of code development.
 Builders require the ability to update their code and pull changes from other developers while still being able to reap the benefits of fast-path transactions.
 Fortunately, the Sui network provides a method of upgrading your packages while still retaining their immutable properties.

 This topic examines how to upgrade packages using the Sui Client CLI.
-Move developers can reference the package module documentation for options on working with package upgrades on a code level.
+Move developers can reference the for options on working with package upgrades on a code level.

 Requirements